-Enter a new null level?
-22
+Enter a new null level ?
+25 Mass rate = 22.657 tonnes/hour

-Mass rate = 20.657 tonnes/hour
+1. At Menu Entry 6, press Enter to proceed.

-- 1. At Menu Entry 6, press Enter to proceed. - 2.
-This feature traps and displays the maximum mass rate and can be used to determine the null level.
-(See note below) - 3.
-Key in the new null level of zero.
+2. Key in the new null level of zero.
 Press Enter when the data is correct.

-Note: The null level is used to mask variations in mass rate caused by variations in the belt weight, due to the belt splice etc. To select the null level, observe the mass rate shown over several belt revolutions with the belt running completely empty (i.e no product or calibration weights).
-Take note of the highest mass rate reached, and then enter a value slightly higher than this level.
-E.g. if the max mass rate was 20 select 22 as the null level.
+Note on selecting the null level: This entry is used to mask variations in mass rate caused by variations in the belt weight, caused by the belt splice etc. To select the null level, observe the mass rate shown over several belt revolutions with the belt running completely empty (i.e no product or calibration weights).
+Take note of the highest equivalent mass rate reached, then enter a value slightly higher than this level.
+E.g. if the mass rate was swinging from -20 to 0 to +20 select 22 as the null level.
 On a correctly installed and aligned weigher, this figure should be approximately 1% of capacity.